 1 year - 80 hours mandatory Vocational Placement is built into the program and must be completed to be awarded the qualification.
+This course is offered as a prevocational program for students focused on an apprenticeship as the

 This course is offered as a prevocational program for students focused on an apprenticeship as their future pathway.
 Students will develop skills in this employer standard pre-apprenticeship.
 With a strong focus on safe plumbing practices, students will learn how to operate hand and power tools, read plans and perform basic welding and plumbing installation techniques.
 A General Safety Induction (White Card) is delivered in this course which is an industry requirement to work on any Queensland construction site.